20. Bicycling and Ecotourism/Good Earthkeeping Right at Home

-See the list below for some things you can do, besides biking, to be a more environmentally conscious traveler–or resident, right where you live.
+Scroll down for some things you can do, besides biking, to be a more environmentally conscious traveler—and things to do right where you live too.
 The list includes links to advocacy groups helping to keep Monterey County, and beyond, beautiful.
+Being close to nature, as you are on a bicycle, inspires safeguarding it!

 Sonoma County resident Jeff Dibble and his friend Irene love traveling to Monterey County’s attractions on their bicycles!